 Something else you can expect to come across while traveling is poor plumbing.
 Many countries' septic system cannot handle toilet paper, and doing so can cause blockages.
 The easiest way to tell if you should be careful is if there is a small wastebasket of tissues beside the toilet.
 If that's the case, you should wipe and place yours in there along with everyone else's.

-Here's a fun fact: many countries around the world don't use toilet paper.
-Instead they use something that most travelers come to affectionally refer to as the bum gun.
-It works like a bidet and is a small hose attached to the side of the toilet.
+Many countries around the world don't use toilet paper.
+Instead, they use something that works like a bidet and is a small hose attached to the side of the toilet.
 You detach it, hold it into the toilet, aim, and then fire.
 It actually gets you much cleaner than using paper and most travelers miss them when they leave, even if they do find them weird to use at first.